 We all find life hard to cope with at times.

 You may be experiencing anxiety, stress or depression; experiencing relationship issues or sexual difficulties; or grieving for the loss of a loved one.
 Perhaps you're at a cross-roads in your life and unsure of which way to go?

 Whatever you're experiencing, short-term counselling and longer-term psychotherapy can help you make sense of your feelings, give you time to talk and understand yourself and your life better.
 In time, you will feel more confident and in control, and find a way forward.

 What to expect from counselling

 As well as listening to you, without judgement, I will help you understand your thoughts, feelings and behaviours, and support you in changing them if you want to.
 We will explore your issues together, in total confidence.

 If you're experiencing relationship issues or sexual difficulties, there are tools and techniques that can help; I will support you in working through these.

 I'm a qualified integrative counsellor and psychotherapist, which means that I work across the three main approaches to counselling:

 - Behavioural: Changing your thoughts or behaviour to overcome problems.
 Helpful if you're suffering from depression and/or anxiety, experiencing relationship or sexual difficulties, have an addiction or anger issues, or fears and phobias.

 - Person-centred: Focusing on your self-development and personal growth.
 Beneficial if you have low self-esteem, a lack of confidence, or are fearful of change and new experiences.

-- Psychodynamic: Discovering how your unconscious thoughts affect your behaviour.
+- Psychodynamic: Discovering how your unconscious mind affects your behaviour.
 Helps with a wide range of issues through self-exploration and by identifying patterns of behaviour that negatively affect your life, for example in relationships.

 One of the main benefits of integrative therapy is that it is flexible and focuses on you as a whole.
 I tailor my approach to meet your needs and concerns, and to make each session meaningful.